 You use step-by-step wizards in Microsoft 365 or Office 365 to configure and start the migration process.

 You add or change your organization's DNS records, such as the Autodiscover and MX records.

 You mail-enable on-premises mailboxes.

-If you're ready to begin a staged email migration, you can use the steps given in Perform a staged migration email to Office 365.
+If you're ready to begin a staged email migration, you can use the steps given in Perform a staged migration email.